ELEVATOR INSPECTOR II

 2. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in General Inspection, Investigation, Enforcement and Compliance classifications or General Inspection, Investigation, Enforcement and Compliance specialty codes in the Inspection, Investigation, Enforcement, and Compliance field of work on a year-for-year basis for the required experience.

-Must possess QEI Certification
+QEI Certification (Required)

 DESIRED OR PREFERRED QUALIFICATIONS